-- The school has a duty to arrange suitable full-time educational provision from and including the 6th consecutive day of the exclusion. - Where a Looked After Child is excluded provision should be in place from the 1st day of exclusion.
+- The school has a duty to arrange suitable full-time educational provision from and including the 6th consecutive day of the suspension or permanent exclusion. - Where a Looked After Child is excluded provision should be in place from the 1st day of exclusion.